OctopusDeploy/docs/src/pages/docs/platform-engineering/secret-variables.md

 Note the default value of the Terraform variable `account_aws_account` is `Change Me!`.
 All other secret values have similar placeholders.
 Also note that the `lifecycle` meta-argument on the account resource is set to `ignore_changes = [secret_key]`.
 This indicates that Terraform will not reapply the placeholder secret value if the target resource was manually updated after it was created.

 This means that the space level resources exported by the `Octopus - Serialize Space to Terraform` step with the `Default Secrets to Dummy Values` option enabled can be applied without having to supply all the secret values.
-It is then expected that the Octopus resources are updated manually with the correct values.
+It is then expected that the newly created Octopus resources are updated manually with the correct values.

 If the `Default Secrets to Dummy Values` option is disabled, no default value will be defined for the terraform variables, and you must pass values for these variables to `terraform apply`.
 For example: